-Complaints against school staff (except the Headteacher) should be made in the first instance, to The Headteacher via the school office.
+Complaints against school staff (except the head teacher) should be made in the first instance, to Mrs Reid (the head teacher) via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Headteacher should be addressed to the Chair of Governors, via the school office.
+Complaints that involve or are about the head teacher should be addressed to Mr Stephen Hill (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs Alison Shields (the Clerk to the Governing Body) via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of Trustees, via the trust office (The Chelmsford Learning Partnership, c/o The Beaulieu Park School, Armistice Avenue, Chelmsford, CM1 6DT).
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of Trustees, via the trust office (The Chelmsford Learning Partnership, Suite 78, Waterhouse Business Centre, 2 Cromar Way, Chelmsford, CM1 2QE).
 Please mark them as Private and Confidential.